apache/geode/geode-book/README.md

 2. Navigate to the User Guide you have built in the Geode repository: `{geode-project-dir}/geode-book/final_app/public/docs/guide/XY`.

 3. Use `tar` to copy the directory in order to preserve links and other filesystem niceties.

+  a.
 Create the tarfile in your Desktop for easy access on the retrieval side.

-  To copy the directory, enter:

     ```
     $ tar cvf ~/Desktop/new-guide-content.tar .
+    ```
+  b.
+Create the destination directory in the `geode-site` repo:

+    ```
+    $ mkdir -p {geode-site}/website/content/docs/guide/XY
+    ```

+  c.
+Navigate to the target directory and un-tar the userguide archive:

+    ```
     $ cd {geode-site}/website/content/docs/guide/XY
     $ tar xvf ~/Desktop/new-guide-content.tar
     ```